 Helping Your Kid Practice Mindfulness

 Research shows that practicing mindfulness has powerful benefits for children (especially complex ones!) .
-How can you encourage your kids become more present and aware of themselves?
+How can you encourage your kids to become more present and aware of themselves?

 - Start with yourself.
 How did you teach your child to talk?
 By talking to her and around her.
 It’s the same with mindfulness: you teach by example.
 Many parents have their own practice.
 If not, cultivate one.
 Start in the shower!
 Or set aside 5 minutes to meditate.